tkaminsky/tkaminsky.github.io/_posts/2024-11-04-clfs-and-cbfs.md

 ---
 layout: post
-title: Lyapunov, Control Lyapunov, and Control Barrier Functions,
+title: Lyapunov, Control Lyapunov, and Control Barrier Functions
 date: 2024-11-04 10:16:00
 description: A brief introduction to Lyapunov theory as I currently understand it.
 tags: lyapunov control dynamical-systems
-categories: sample-posts
+categories: control
 ---

 Lately, I've been running into a lot of work that uses Lyapunov functions to prove statements about the convergence of certain distributed algorithms.
 I have a limited background in control, and so I initially struggled to wrap my head around these ideas.
 I also found that it wasn't super easy to find all of the information that I wanted in a digestible format online.
 To hopefully begin to remedy this, here is my attempt to give a commonsense explanation of Lyapunov Functions, Control Lyapunov Functions, and Control Barrier Functions, at a level relevant to multi-robot coordination research.